 First a Wrongful Death Verdict of $21 Million; Now a New Trial

 An appellate court recently ruled that a wrongful death case that resulted in a $21.6 million verdict should be retried.
-Miami wrongful death attorneys following the case note that the accident involved, which was a collision between a car and a train in Minnesota, brought about that state’s largest ever wrongful death verdict for the deaths of minors or young adults.
+Florida wrongful death lawyers following the case note that the accident involved, which was a collision between a car and a train in Minnesota, brought about that state’s largest ever wrongful death verdict for the deaths of minors or young adults.

 The railroad, Burlington Northern Santa Fe, will have a new opportunity to prove it was not responsible for the crash.
 However, the appeals court did not overturn the damages award.
 The damages remain at $21.6 million, but BNSF will try to argue that it should not have to pay the money.

 All of this despite the fact that the trial judge found BNSF engaged in a “staggering” pattern of misconduct aimed at covering up its role in the crash.

 The fatal crash occurred on the night of Sept.
 26, 2003.
 A freight train, traveling at 59 miles per hour, collided with Brian Frazier’s Chevrolet Cavalier as it crossed the railroad tracks.
 BNSF said the driver ignored a warning signal and tried to beat the crossing gate, but a jury concluded the crossing gate wasn’t working properly.

 The trial judge ruled that BNSF began destroying evidence within minutes of the 2003 accident, and awarded $4.2 million in punitive damages to the victims’ families and their lawyers.
 This was in addition to the record wrongful death damages.

 A three-judge Minnesota appellate court said by a two-to-one majority that the law applied to the case should have been federal law, not state law.
 Since state law was applied in the trial, a new trial is ordered.
 Now the case will go to the Minnesota Supreme Court on the same issue.